GeoscienceAustralia/wagl/docs/source/scripts.rst

 There are several command line scripts for either extracting datasets or unittesting.

     * gaip_convert:  *An unpacking/converting utility that converts HDF5 Tables to CSV, HDF5 images to GeoTiff, and metadata to yaml files.*
+    * gaip_ls: *List the contents of an HDF5 file.*
+    * gaip_pbs: *Evenly distribute a list of level-1 scenes and submit each block for processing into the PBS queue.*
     * test_calculate_angles: *Compares and evaluates each dataset contained within a* **satellite-solar.h5** *file against the same datasets contained within another file.*
     * test_dsm: *Compare and evaluate two* **dsm-extract.h5** *files.*
     * test_exiting_angles: *Compare and evaluate two* **exiting-angles.h5** *files.*